 Don’t leave it until the last minute before focusing on marketing and book promotion.

-In the meantime, what book marketing activities have worked for you?
+What book marketing activities have worked for you?
 Leave a comment with details.
 And consider sharing this round-up post with writing groups or individual authors that could benefit from reading the experiences of these nine wonderful contributing authors.

 My heartfelt thanks to: